-If your life changed in 2021, watch for income tax surprises
+If Your Life Changed in 2021, Watch for Income Tax Surprises

 The credit, with a maximum of $3,600 per child age 5 or younger at the end of 2021 and $3,000 for children ages 6 through 17, phases out at higher incomes.
 That means if you got a raise last year, you might no longer be eligible for the payment you received.

-This article was provided to The Associated Press by the personal finance website NerdWallet.
-The content is for educational and informational purposes and does not constitute investment advice.
-The author held no positions in the aforementioned investments at the time of publication.
-Andy Rosen is a writer at NerdWallet.
-Email: arosen@nerdwallet.com.
+Disclosure: The author held no positions in the aforementioned investments at the original time of publication.

+The article If Your Life Changed in 2021, Watch for Income Tax Surprises originally appeared on NerdWallet.